openprovider/Openprovider-WHMCS-domains/README.md

 # op-whmcs
-Openprovider domain registration plugin for WHMCS version 7
+Openprovider domain registration plugin for WHMCS

-Installation guidelines available in the repo (Openprovider for WHMCS v7.pdf)
+Installation guidelines available in the repo (Openprovider for WHMCS.pdf)